Your Go-To Guide on How to Elope in Norway

 The summer (June-August) in Norway is high season, which means a lot of tourists and on the most popular locations there will be a crowd, and higher prices.
 If you want an intimate location you have to choose something less popular during this time, or I would advise you to elope during another time (spring or fall).
 During summer, the sun never sets (goes below the horizon) and this is called the Midnight Sun.
 In Tromsø, this can be experienced from middle of May to end of July.

 This period, is like spring, less busy and expensive.
 The sun is lower and the light softer.
 The colours in nature are changing and become more varm and emotional.
-And if you are lucky you can experience the Northern Lights.
+And if you are lucky you can experience the Northern Lights in Northern Norway.
 A very good period to elope in!

 Start with an open mind, without limitations.
 Let your imagination run wild!
 Close you eyes and describe what you want to do on your day, how you want to feel, who are there with you.
 Remember, there are no rules.
 You can do whatever you like!
 When you think of an elopement you might think of hiking, but if you’re not into hiking, then don’t do that.
 Do YOU!
 Do you need help in planning your elopement?
 Don’t worry, I’m here to help you and guide you through every step of the way.